radian-software/straight.el/README.md

-  has a history of impolite treatment of user configuration, which I think says some things about the design: until Emacs 27.1 (when [my patch to fix this issue][early-init-file-commit] was adopted after around 300 emails' worth of squabbling on emasc-devel), it also inserted a call to the `package-initialize` function into the init-file if it was not already present, with the officially recommended workaround "comment it out if you don't want it, but
+  has a history of impolite treatment of user configuration, which I think says some things about the design: until Emacs 27.1 (when [my patch to fix this issue][early-init-file-commit] was adopted after around 300 emails' worth of squabbling on emacs-devel), it also inserted a call to the `package-initialize` function into the init-file if it was not already present, with the officially recommended workaround "comment it out if you don't want it, but